ODP Contact Information and Forms

 ODP is designed to benefit the advanced and highly-motivated player.
 It does not replace a player's involvement on a team with an ASSA member association, but rather supplements that experience.

-Classic-level players are also encouraged to "nominate themselves" by registering for the ODP Winter Training Segment.
+Classic-level players are encouraged to "nominate themselves" by registering for the ODP Winter Training Segment.
 During a series of training sessions and events in November through March, players will be evaluated on their physical, technical, and tactical abilities.
 In April, the coaching staff will make selections to represent Arkansas in Subregional and Regional ODP camps and competitions during the Summer Segment.

 On average, training will take place once or twice a month between November and March.
 If scheduling permits, other events may be arranged during this time.
 To the extent possible, inclement weather make-up dates will be announced in advance to make it easier for players, coaches, and families to plan.
 Please check the ASSA web site throughout the year for the latest scheduling details, including field locations and times.